brand_logo

 Old Is Gold!

 Did you know that Thomas Jefferson and George Washington both studied at one of the oldest universities in the world?
-The College of William and Mary or (W&M).
 But that’s not all; there’s more that awaits you to turn the pages of history and peep through their journey.
-These institutions, among the oldest colleges in the US, have been pivotal in shaping leaders and preserving the legacy of American education.
-Without any further ado, let’s get started and discover the oldest universities in the US.
+These institutions, among the oldest American colleges, have been pivotal in shaping leaders and preserving the legacy of American education.
+Without any further ado, let’s get started and discover the oldest colleges and universities in the United States.

 Top Oldest Colleges in the US